Don’t relax now! Your goal is to clear all of the stages.

 This doesn’t just relate to enemies, but also stage hazards that shoot lasers at you.
 You have to constantly manage swapping colours to protect against what is heading towards you, but also when to switch to the opposite colour for extra damage.
 All while everything moves at a very swift pace and the screen is completely littered with bullets.
 It’s all very overwhelming, yet when you do manage to hit a flow, even if it’s for a brief period, it’s extremely exhilarating.
 All the failures and difficulty is worth it for those moments.

 While there are only five levels, they require an immense amount of practice to actually complete.
 The game offers plenty of different options to test out and improve your skills at each level, and then if you manage to complete the game, there’s also a second difficulty to complete – as well as high scores.
-While I could never dream of managing that, I also can’t fault the game for that, and the moments where it does do well are a wonderful experience.
+While I could never dream of managing that, I also can’t fault the game for that, and the moments where it does go well for me are a wonderful experience.

 Great